Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes/index.md

 2 beats but only one weight change.
 On 3&4 there should be a push and a pull.
 On 3&4 do a triple step forward while making your body and left foot point at 9 o'clock so that you end in a [starter] position.

+Next patter suggestions:

+- [fold] from closed position such that the first two steps or backwards.
+  Because you're in close position you need two steps backwards instead of one.
+- whip with an inside turn into a head duck

+- closed fold
+- whip with an inside turn into a head duck
+- head-duck left-side redirect

 #### Left triple forward triple into starter position